CircleCI-Public/circleci-lastmile-ai/README.md

 git checkout -b circleci-tests git push origin circleci-test
 ```
 Go to the CircleCI UI for the project, to view the pipeline.

-You should see a failing test case in the CircleCI UI.
+You should see a failing test case for `test_function_accuracy` in the CircleCI UI.

+You'll fix this failing test using the AIConfig editor and test module, then verify the fix in your CI pipeline.

-### Running Tests
+### Running Tests Locally

 The AIConfig test module supports running tests using `pytest`.
 In this application there are a few different types of tests to consider: